stanford-cs324/winter2022/lectures/bias.md

 - Social biases may also lead to performance disparities if LLMs fail to understand data that demostrates astereotypical or antistereotypical associations.

 ## Social Groups
-**Social Groups in Language.** For text, we can identify social groups based on the:
+**Social Groups in Language.**
+For text, we can identify social groups based on the:
 - Producer (i.e. author/speaker; e.g. African American English vs. Standard American English in [Blodgett et al. (2016)](https://aclanthology.org/D16-1120.pdf)),
 - Audience (i.e. reader/listener; e.g. police language directed at Blacks vs. Whites in [Voigt et al. (2017)](https://www.pnas.org/content/pnas/114/25/6521.full.pdf)),
 - Content (i.e. people mentioned in the text; e.g. female, male, non-binary in [Dinan et al. (2020)](https://aclanthology.org/2020.emnlp-main.23.pdf)).

+**Identifying Social Groups.**
+- Often, we do not know who produced or who is addressed by particular text.
-Note that in many settings, we are not aware of the demographics of the producer or audience.
-In addition, the demographic groups mentioned in text are not generally annotated.
-Hence, one recurring concern is how are groups are identified: in the social sciences, self-identified group information is often seen as ideal (e.g. [Saperstein (2006)](https://www.jstor.org/stable/3844405?seq=1#metadata_info_tab_contents)) but is not readily available in NLP.
-Consequently, many works use classifiers to identify the groups of the speaker, or the presence of certain words to indicate the content references particular groups (e.g. explicitly gendered words like "her" as well as statistically predictive strings like first and last names).
+- While we can detect which groups are mentioned in text, this is not generally annotated.
+- In the social sciences, **self-identified** group information is often seen as ideal (e.g. [Saperstein (2006)](https://www.jstor.org/stable/3844405?seq=1#metadata_info_tab_contents)) but is not readily available in NLP.
+- Consequently, many works use classifiers to identify the groups of the speaker, or the presence of certain words (e.g. explicitly gendered words like "her" as well as statistically predictive strings like first and last names).

-**Social Groups.**
+**What Social Groups are of interest?**
 - **Protected attributes** are demographic features that may not be used as the basis for decisions (in some contexts) due to legal mandate in the US (e.g. race, gender, sexual orientation, religion, age, nationality, disability status, physical appearance, socioeconomic status)
 - Many of these attributes are significantly **contested** (e.g. race, gender), they are **human-constructed** categories as opposed to "natural" divisions, and existing work in AI often fails to reflect their contemporary treatment in the social sciences (e.g. binary gender vs. more fluid notions of gender; see [Cao and Daumé III (2020)](https://aclanthology.org/2020.acl-main.418/), [Dev et al. (2021)](https://aclanthology.org/2021.emnlp-main.150.pdf)).
 - Protected groups are not the only groups we should pay attention to, though they are a good starting point, and the relevant groups are often culturally and contextually specific [(Sambasivan et al., 2021)](https://dl.acm.org/doi/10.1145/3442188.3445896).